huckels15/AC215_BlackKnights/README.md

 ### Machine Learning Workflows

 In this project, we made use of four different models, a ResNet, PGD-AT ResNet, AlexNet, and PGD AT AlexNet.
 In order to train these models, we implemented two seperate ML workflows.
 Each workflow does the same thing, but for different models.
 In both workflows, the data is downloaded from kaggle, the data is used to train the models, and then we conduct PGD adversarial training.
 PGD adversarial training consists of generating adversarial examples using PGD on the training data, then finetuning the model on these adversarial examples.
 The two different workflows can be found in the `alexnet_workflow` and `resnet_workflow` directories.
 For our workflow, we did not include a model validation step.
 This is because we are not attempting to create a SOTA computer vision model.
-That is, as long as the models are sufficiently trained, we are able to attack them and getting meaningful resutls.
+That is, as long as the models are sufficiently trained, we are able to attack them and getting meaningful results.
 Usage for these workflows will be explained later in this README.
 Below are some images of our workflows successfully completing in GCP.

 ![](deliverables/images_new/res_pipe.png)
 ![](deliverables/images_new/alex_pipe.png)